AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/87559347/187128442-76d48790-53a0-4ad2-9856-924f3efd33eb.png)

 **7. Form Contacts and Interconnects** =  TiN is for local interconnections and also for bringing contacts to the top.
 TiS2 is for the contact to the actual Drain-Gate-Source.
+Mask 11 is for etching off the TiN interconnect for the first layer contact.

 ![image](https://user-images.githubusercontent.com/87559347/187141267-b043152d-0a76-4101-90ec-82c9adcc64e2.png)